cricketsamya/expediagrapql-kotlin/README.md

 The repo also supports GitHub action that builds the project, and checks if the code commited to main branch is working or not.

+Optionally, the docker container can be deployed to local k8s cluster, using `kubectl`.
+Information can be found out at the end of the readme.

 ## Build Docker image locally and run the app in container

 ### Build